 Born and raised in Ligonier, Pennsylvania, Jeff Christner graduated from Ligonier Valley High School in 1993.
 An avid athlete and exceptional wrestler, he enrolled at Shippensburg University of Pennsylvania on a wrestling scholarship and ended up walking on to the baseball team.
 He played the position of catcher for four years at Shippensburg University and was catcher for East Hills in the AAABA league in Johnstown, PA.
 In his junior year at Shippensburg, he was the starting catcher for a team that ended up going to the 1996 Division II Baseball National Championships.
 After college, Jeff continued to play baseball catching for three seasons with the Wilmington Indians.
 He got involved with Coastal Athletics in 2005.
 The organization has been a good fit for him because it allows him to combine his love of baseball with his teaching skills; (Jeff currently teaches at Eugene Ashley High School).
 Jeff has coached the fall Wooden Bat League at Coastal Athletics since its inception and has been an Assistant Coach for the summer camp programs at Coastal for the past four years.

 Brad Mincey was born in Wilmington, NC.
 He attended New Hanover High School and was 3 year starter in the middle infield and on the mound for the varsity wildcats.
 Three times an all-state selection, and helped the wildcats to back to back conference championships.
-Brad was names Mid-eastern Conference player of the year, as well as the Star-News player of the year, for his play during his junior campaign.
-Went on to sign and play at East Carolina University.
+Brad was named Mideastern Conference player of the year, as well as the Star-News player of the year, for his play during his junior campaign.
+He went on to sign and play at East Carolina University.
 At ECU he helped the Pirates to a super regional appearance against UNC, compiling 10 wins and a 2.89 ERA during the regular season.
-After a senior year where he was the national leader in ERA for most of the year and then was drafted by the Miami Marlins in the 28th round.
+After a senior year where he was the national leader in ERA for most of the year, he was then was drafted by the Miami Marlins in the 28th round.
 From 2011 to 2014 Brad played in the Marlins minor league system, having Tommy John surgery in 2013.
 While with the Marlins he got to work with pitching coach Joe Coleman, who played 20 years in the MLB and was part of successful Detroit Tigers teams of the 1970s.
 In 2015 Brad will be headed to Kansas to play with the Wichita Wingnuts, an independent baseball team in the American Association independent baseball league.

 Stephen was a 4 year varsity starter at Leesville Road High School.
 He sign and Pitched 3 years at UNC Wilmington, and was a Freshman All-American.
 He was Drafted by the San Francisco Giants in the 12th round in 2010 and pitched at different levels for the organization.
 Stephen pitched in Salem Keizer (SS A), Augusta (A), San Jose (A+).
 After his first season he was invited to pitch in the Arizona Fall League in 2011 and the invited to Big League Spring Training in 2012.
-Last summer he played for Rockland Boulders in the CanAm leagueand will be again this coming summer.
+Last summer he played for Rockland Boulders in the CanAm league and will be again this coming summer.

 Ethan played three years of varsity baseball at Broadneck Senior high school in Arnold, Maryland.
 Positions played were middle infield and pitcher.
 Accomplishment as a team was, making it to the state qualifying game.
 Did not play right out of high school due to a knee injury.
 Few years after walked on at Southern Maine.
-While attending I received two conference Player of The Week awards.
+While attending received two conference Player of The Week awards.
 Both for a batting average over .630.
 As well as, leading the conference in steals.
-Both years Ethan played at Southern Maine they won two conference championships.
+Both years Ethan played at Southern Maine they won conference championships.

 Playing Experience: Played for 8 years at On Deck Baseball Academy in Charlotte.
 4 year starter for South Mecklenburg High School.
 3-time All-Conference Southwestern 4A.
 Received several D1 offers before accepting a D1 athletic scholarship to play at Liberty University.
 Has experience playing at Liberty as well as playing in Southern Collegiate Baseball League for 2 seasons before transferring to UNCW where he is finishing up school.
 Expecting to graduate in fall 2015 with a B.A.
 Exercise Science.